 AKU’s academic health centres provide high-quality treatment backed by the latest knowledge and deliver an array of services unavailable elsewhere.
 Our highly trained staff provide everything from prenatal courses for expectant mothers to neurosurgery, child psychiatry to comprehensive cancer care, nutritional counselling to kidney transplantation.
 In addition to offering outstanding care to those in need, AKU’s hospitals actively work to prevent illness by educating their patients and the public.

 At AKU, we believe that everyone should have access to quality care, regardless of where they live or their income.
-In Pakistan, more than 70 percent of patients who visit the University Hospital every year are low- or middle-income.
+In Pakistan, one in 10 inpatients at the Aga Khan University Hospital earns less than Rs 300 ($2) per day.
 A pregnant woman saved from death after doctors elsewhere had given up hope; an infant girl who received emergency surgery to correct a life-threatening lung malformation; a young boy whose cancer was detected and successfully treated after his parents had exhausted their savings pursuing treatment at other hospitals – these are just a few instances in which AKU’s commitment to providing access to world-class care regardless of a patient’s ability to pay has made the difference between life and death.

 AKU / David Fox

-In Pakistan, the University health network includes the 710-bed Aga Khan University Hospital, Karachi, four woman and child hospitals with a total of 213 beds, and 290 outreach medical centres in more than 100 cities across the country.
+In Pakistan, the University health network includes the 710-bed Aga Khan University Hospital, Karachi, four woman and child hospitals with a total of 213 beds, and 290 outreach medical centres in 126 cities across the country.
+In 2024, the Hospital received the 'Best Hospital of the Year' award, presented by the President of Pakistan.

 In East Africa, the University health network includes the 300-bed Aga Khan University Hospital, Nairobi and 50 medical and diagnostic centres in Kenya, Uganda and Tanzania.

-In Afghanistan, the University manages the 169-bed French Medical Institute for Mothers and Children (FMIC).
+In Afghanistan, the University manages the 176-bed French Medical Institute for Mothers and Children (FMIC).
 This was launched in 2006 as a partnership with the governments of France and Afghanistan and the French NGO La Chaîne de l’Espoir.
-The partners have invested more than $100 million in FMIC, which to date has treated more than 1.5 million patients.
+The partners have invested more than $100 million in FMIC, which to date has treated more than two million patients and trained over 4,000 medical professionals.
 The FMIC laboratory is linked to the University’s laboratories in Pakistan, giving patients in Afghanistan access to a complete menu of medical tests.